How to Prepare for a Model Seder

 - 1 teaspoon honey

 Core apples (it is not necessary to peel them).
-Chop apples and walnuts together in food processor blender or by hand until finely chopped (the size of grape nuts).
-With a wooden spoon, stir in the cinnamon, honey and wine until well blended.
+Chop apples and walnuts together in food processor or by hand until finely chopped (the size of grape nuts).
+Stir in the cinnamon, honey and wine until well blended.
 Will serve 10-12 people.
-Serving is 1 tsp to 1 tbsp per person on a piece of matzo.
+Remember, you will need 1 tbsp. per person so please adjust the recipe accordingly.